Reading time: 11 min.

 • The most common reasons your fringe might be thinning

-• Types of bangs to avoid when your fringe is getting sparse
+• What types of bangs to avoid for a thinning fringe

-• The best treatments and therapies to restore your fringe to its former glory
+• The best treatments to restore your fringe to its former glory

-If you are experiencing hair loss, you may be wondering if wearing a thinning fringe helps or harms your look.
+If you are experiencing hair loss, you may wonder if a thinning fringe helps or harms your look.
 You will be pleased to know that bangs are generally recommended to women with diffuse hair thinning, because they add volume, compensating for flatness in the rest of your hair.
 They can also cover up a receding hairline in women and frontal hair loss.

-However, the key to making your fringe work for you greatly depends on the type of bangs you choose.
-Just like knowing the best and worst female hairstyles for a receding hairline can help you successfully mask frontal hair loss, knowing the right type of bangs for your thinning fringe can turn a flat style into a glamorous look.
+However, the key to making your fringe work with fine hair greatly depends on choosing the best bangs for thin hair.
+Just like knowing the best and worst female hairstyles for a receding hairline can help you successfully mask frontal hair loss, getting the best fringe for fine hair can turn a flat style into a glamorous look.

 If you are experiencing hair thinning and your fringe is not as full as you’d like it to be, it is a good idea to consider one of these trendy styles:

 Wispy bangs are a soft, delicate version of blunt bangs, which involve fine, textured strands falling over your forehead.
-Their subtlety makes them perfect for a thinning fringe, as this style does not require frontal hair fullness.
+Their subtlety makes them a perfect fringe for fine hair as this style does not require frontal hair fullness.

-Face types that go best with wispy bangs: oval, heart-shaped
+Face types that go best with a wispy fringe: oval, heart-shaped

 2. Curtain bangs

-This type of fringe is styled by parting it across the midline and cutting it longer on the outsides, letting the bangs flow to the sides of your face the way a curtain would drape a window.
+This popular type of fringe for thin hair is styled by parting it across the midline and cutting it longer on the outside.
+This lets the bangs flow to the sides of your face like curtains drape a window.
 The midline part is a good way to disguise a thinning fringe and this style is versatile and suitable for most hair types.

 Face types that go best with curtain bangs: Any face type, but best for round face shapes.

-Also known as an air fringe, see-through bangs are especially popular in Korean fashion.
+Also known as an air fringe, see-through bangs for thin hair are especially popular in Korean fashion.
 They are very fine and only require the thinnest strands of hair across the forehead.
 This makes them perfect if you are experiencing a thinning fringe, as they require very little fullness or volume.

-Face types that go best with see-through bangs: any face type, but best for square or heart-shaped.
+Face types that go best with a see-through fringe: any face type, but best for square or heart-shaped.

-This asymmetrical, layered style allows for small gaps and length differences between the strands in your bangs.
-This is a good way to mask a slightly thinning fringe, as any gaps can easily be concealed by the choppy appearance.
+This asymmetrical, layered style allows for small gaps and length differences between the strands in your fringe.
+These are great bangs for hair thinning in front as any gaps can easily be concealed by the choppy appearance.
 However, if you are experiencing more advanced hair loss, you might want to choose wispier styles.

-Face types that go best with choppy bangs: heart-shaped.
+Face types that go best with a choppy fringe: heart-shaped.

-Bottleneck bangs are similar to curtain bangs, except they are not fully parted down the middle, but are separated by a central portion which is cut much shorter (1-2 inches).
+Bottleneck fringes for fine hair are similar to curtain bangs, except they are not fully parted down the middle, but are separated by a central portion which is cut much shorter (1-2 inches).

 The sides of your face are still framed by long, angled, feathered strands which brush your cheekbones Since the hair in the middle area can be thinner and wispier without altering the desired look, it can be a good choice for central fringe thinning.

-Face types that go best with bottleneck bangs: oval-shaped faces.
+Face types that go best with a bottleneck fringe: square or oval-shaped faces.

 A side-swept fringe can be particularly helpful if your hair loss is asymmetrical or you are experiencing more hair thinning on one side of the head.